ServiceNow (NOW) Received its Third Buy in a Row

-After RBC Capital and Jefferies gave ServiceNow (NYSE: NOW) a Buy rating last month, the company received another Buy, this time from Evercore ISI.
-Analyst Kirk Materne reiterated a Buy rating on ServiceNow today and set a price target of $360.00.
+After RBC Capital and Jefferies gave ServiceNow (NYSE: NOW) a Buy rating last month, the company received another Buy, this time from Needham.
+Analyst Jack Andrews reiterated a Buy rating on ServiceNow today and set a price target of $356.00.
 The company’s shares closed last Monday at $312.93, close to its 52-week high of $318.84.

-According to TipRanks.com, Materne is a top 100 analyst with an average return of 29.4% and a 87.4% success rate.
-Materne covers the Technology sector, focusing on stocks such as Tyler Technologies, Citrix Systems, and Veeva Systems.
+According to TipRanks.com, Andrews is a 5-star analyst with an average return of 21.6% and a 67.1% success rate.
+Andrews covers the Technology sector, focusing on stocks such as New Relic, Atlassian, and Talend SA.

-Currently, the analyst consensus on ServiceNow is a Strong Buy with an average price target of $355.68, representing a 12.7% upside.
+Currently, the analyst consensus on ServiceNow is a Moderate Buy with an average price target of $338.69, representing a 7.3% upside.
 In a report issued on January 16, Bernstein also maintained a Buy rating on the stock with a $369.00 price target.

 See today’s analyst top recommended stocks >>